-The people of Roche Parish have expressed concerns about the character, form and quality of much of the recent development in the Parish and have stated a desire to improve standards to the Roche Neighbourhood Plan Steering Group.
+The people of Roche Parish have expressed concerns about the character, form and quality of recent development and have stated a desire to improve standards to the Roche Neighbourhood Plan Steering Group.
 Both national and local planning policy recognise the importance of high quality design that responds to specific characteristics of the site, area and wider settings.